DiligentGraphics/DiligentSamples/Tutorials/Tutorial01_HelloTriangle/readme.md

 }
 ```
 The shader is written in HLSL.
 Diligent Engine uses shader source code converter to translate HLSL
 into GLSL when needed.
-It can also uses shaders authored in GLSL, but there is no GLSL to HLSL converter.
+It can also use shaders authored in GLSL, but there is no GLSL to HLSL converter.

 Pixel (fragment) shader simply interpolates vertex colors and is also written in HLSL: